 But before we get into contact centers and their recent discovery of the advantages of VoIP, what exactly are VoIP and softphones?

 We first need to define Voice over Internet Protocol (VoIP), a technology that allows you to make phone calls and messages over the Internet.
-Unlike traditional telephones which use dedicated wires, VoIP phones have many more features and integrations, cost far less to implement and maintain and can fit into today’s world of digital transformations well.
+Unlike traditional telephones which use dedicated wires, VoIP phones have many more features and integrations, cost far less to implement and maintain, and can fit into today’s world of digital transformations well.

-For instance, the businesses that switch to VoIP can start using auto-attendants, call recording, automated voicemail transcription, and various others.
-International organizations also don’t have to worry about long-distance calling charges.VoIP has become so popular with the business sector, in fact, that entire services are now available to bring the technology to the workplace efficiently and seamlessly.
+For instance, businesses that switch to VoIP can start using auto-attendants, call recording, automated voicemail transcription, and various others.
+International organizations also don’t have to worry about long-distance calling charges.VoIP has become so popular in the business sector, in fact, that entire services are now available to bring the technology to the workplace efficiently and seamlessly.
 Softphones are a form of VoIP software that can run on Internet-connected devices.
 They feature a user-friendly interface and require little to no installation cost.

 What Exactly Do Call Centers Do?

 Companies of many different industries and workflows use contact centers, but the main distinction to know about is inbound vs. outbound.

 Inbound centers receive calls from customers and intend to help them with inquiries, payments, and issues.
 Examples include technical support and customer service.

 Outbound call centers reach out to customers instead.
 Sales teams use this type to find new leads.
 Examples include market research teams to gain information on the market and telemarketing.

 All contact centers will love the benefits of a VoIP softphone, regardless of their type of work.
 Inbound centers need representatives to be helpful and efficient, which softphones assist with.
 Outbound centers rely heavily on collecting data to improve product design and other aspects of the business, which softphone platforms help you work with.

 How Would Contact Centers Benefit From Softphones?